 Many hard working professionals contribute to a Claremont Lincoln University education.
 Here are just a few of the great faculty and staff that you will meet at CLU:

 Dr. Alisher Faizuallev served as the Ambassador for Uzbekistan to the European Union and the North Atlantic Treaty Organization (NATO).
 He holds a Doctor of Philosophy in Psychology from the Russian Academy of Sciences and a Higher Doctorate in Political Sciences from the University of World Economy and Diplomacy.
 He has authored numerous books and articles, including "Symbolic Insult in Diplomacy: A Subtle Game of Diplomatic Slap."
 His vast experience is a huge bonus for the courses he teaches in diplomacy, conflict resolution and peace studies.

-Dr. Kathleen Green currently serves as the Executive Director for the Yale Humanist Community.
+The Reverend Dr. Kathleen Rudoff currently serves as minister of the Unitarian Universalist Congregation of Danbury, CT.
+She previously was the Executive Director for the Yale Humanist Community.
 She received a Doctor of Ministry in Multifaith Studies from New York Theological Seminary.
-She writes for the Journal of Religious Humanism and holds membership in several professional organizations.
-Dr. Green teaches courses in interfaith relations, and social justice.
+She has written for the Journal of Religious Humanism and has authored a series of daily meditation journals.
+Dr. Rudoff teaches courses in interfaith relations, social justice, and mindfulness.